BenT-Bowman/ML-Bats-Projects/README.md

 - `random_placement_2.ipynb`: A supporting notebook that deals with the synthetic data generation and random placement of bats in images.
 - `The Enhancement and Automated Counting of Bats.pdf`: The project report that details the methodology, results, and discussion of the study.

+## Results

+The model demonstrates a significant improvement in bat detection and counting accuracy, achieving an overall accuracy of 93% with the ensemble model.
+It was particularly effective in counting smaller groups of bats but faced challenges with larger and more complex groups.
+The synthetic dataset and CNN architecture proved to be robust tools for this task.

+## Future Work

+Future research could focus on enhancing the dataset with more diverse scenarios and different bat species.
+Additionally, incorporating Region-based CNN (R-CNN) could improve the model’s spatial detection capabilities, further refining bat counting accuracy.

+## Contributors

+- **Zhi Zheng** - Data Science, Florida Polytechnic University
+- **Benjamin Bowman** - Computer Science, Florida Polytechnic University
+- **Nesreen Dalhy** - Computer Science, Florida Polytechnic University
+- **Brendan Geary** - Computer Science, Florida Polytechnic University
+- **Bayazit Karaman** - Computer Science, Florida Polytechnic University

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.